Taeyeon: Artistry and voice

 Taeyeon's musical style has evolved over the course over her career, especially since debuting as a solo artist.
 In her early years, she predominantly recorded ballads for television soundtracks.
 With the popularity of songs such as "If" (2008) and "Can You Hear Me" (2009), she was referred to as the "representative singer of popular OSTs".
 Taeyeon opted for a pop rock sound in her 2015 debut single "I"; her 2016 single "Rain" incorporates elements of jazz and R&B; and "Why" blends EDM, R&B and tropical house.
 Vibe's Yoon Min-soo described Taeyeon's musical style as an example of "K-Soul": "I can feel that sort of emotions from the ballads Taeyeon sings.
 If you can feel a deep soul from a singer, that's 'K-Soul'."

 Taeyeon has earned praise for her vocal talent, which has received attention from several major South Korean producers.
 In 2009, on MBC's Yoo Jae-suk & Kim Won-hee's Come to Play, Park Jin-young of JYP Entertainment expressed his wish to work with Taeyeon because of her "ability to tell a story through singing."
 Korean composer Yoo Young-seok noted Taeyeon's ability to sing as expressively as "a woman who has been divorced seven times."
 Music producer Jo Young-soo, who wrote her song "Like a Star", was likewise impressed by Taeyeon's ability to convey a variety emotions through her vocal performance.
 Taeyeon was selected as the best K-pop vocalist by 40 anonymous music industry officials in October 2015, and was named the best female vocalist in their twenties by twelve Korean music companies in April 2016.

+Taeyeon has received praise for her vocal register and singing technique.
+Shin Yeon-ah, leader of girl group Big Mama and a vocal instructor at Howon University's Department of Applied Music, called Taeyeon a vocalization master and appreciated her breath control and capability to maintain impeccable vocal conditions even while dancing, attributed to her "well-developed core muscle strength".
+Seo Geun-young, a faculty member in the Postmodern Music Department at Kyung Hee University, highlighted Taeyeon as a vocalist who excels in maintaining the intricate balance between the thyroarytenoid and cricothyroid muscles while showcasing clarity in both low and high vocal ranges.
+Oh Han-seung, head of the Vocal Department at Dong-ah Institute of Media and Arts, highlighted Taeyeon's distinctive presence, emphasizing her ability to make the songs stand out without relying on elaborate arrangements or strong beats.
+Oh described Taeyeon's sound as "trendy, elegant, and sometimes poignant, covering a frequency range suitable for prolonged listening".
+Consequently, Oh praised Taeyeon's vocal quality as an ideal example of "natural compression", devoid of fatiguing frequencies that tire the ears.